 A truly random number is essentially not crackable.
-By contrast, most crackable encryption is pseudo-random.
-This means some characteristic exists in the number that make it predictable.
+By contrast, an encrypted file is crackable if it was created with pseudo-random numbers.
+This means some characteristic exists in the outputs that make it predictable.
 Once that attribute is known (the key), the item can be decrypted.
+Most pseudo-random number generators are crackable.

-To be uncrackable, the random numbers created each time an encryption occurs must satisfy two requirements:
+To be uncrackable, the random number generator must satisfy two requirements: